Orioles hit two homers off Ray, beat Blue Jays 6-3

 Blue Jays: George Springer (left knee contusion) was back in the lineup Friday.
 He has been out since fouling a ball off his knee in the eighth inning of Monday’s 8-0 win over the Yankees.… INF Cavan Biggio (back) and INF Santiago Espinal (hip) will not rejoin the Blue Jays this weekend in Baltimore.
 “We’ll see how they feel next week,” Montoyo said. … RHP Ross Stripling (oblique strain) was activated from the IL and Kevin Smith was optioned to Triple-A Buffalo.

 Orioles: RHP Matt Harvey (right knee inflammation) has been shut down for the rest of the season.
-“He’s been an unbelievable team guy and veteran presence in the clubhouse and I just appreciate how he went about his business for us,” manager Brandon Hyde said. … RHP Jorge López (right ankle sprain) has also been ruled out for the final month.
+“He’s been an unbelievable team guy and veteran presence in the clubhouse and I just appreciate how he went about his business for us,” Hyde said. … RHP Jorge López (right ankle sprain) has also been ruled out for the final month.

 UP NEXT